lambdaclass/concrete/research/stdlib-runtime/concurrency.md

 - any eventual async syntax

 Those additions should be justified by clear needs, not by imitation.

+The current best candidate for that later stage is not generic async/await.
+It is capability-typed structured concurrency: optional overlap through `with(Async)`, required concurrent progress through `with(Concurrent)`, scoped tasks, linear handles, and deterministic simulation as an evidence-producing backend.

 ## High-Leverage Areas Where Concrete Could Be Better